Patrice Lumumba

 Shortly after Congolese independence in June 1960, a mutiny broke out in the army, marking the beginning of the Congo Crisis.
-Lumumba appealed to the United States and the United Nations for help to suppress the Belgian-supported Katangan secessionists led by Moïse Tshombe.
-Both refused, as the Belgian government had convinced them that Lumumba was communist, anti-white, and anti-Western.
-These suspicions deepened when Lumumba turned to the Soviet Union for assistance, which the CIA described as a "classic communist takeover".
-This led to growing differences with President Joseph Kasa-Vubu and chief-of-staff Joseph-Désiré Mobutu, as well as with the United States and Belgium, who opposed the Soviet Union in the Cold War.

-After Mobutu's military coup, Lumumba attempted to escape to Stanleyville to join his supporters who had established a new anti-Mobutu rival state called the Free Republic of the Congo.
-Lumumba was captured and imprisoned en route by state authorities under Mobutu.
-He was handed over to Katangan authorities, and executed in the presence of Katangan and Belgian officials and military officers.
-His body was thrown into a shallow grave, but later dug up and destroyed.
-Following his execution, he was widely seen as a martyr for the wider pan-African movement.
-Over the years, inquiries have shed light on the events surrounding Lumumba's death and, in particular, on the roles played by Belgium and the United States.
-In 2002, Belgium formally apologised for its role in the execution.
-In 2022, a gold-capped tooth, all that remained of his body, was repatriated to the Democratic Republic of the Congo by Belgium.
+After a coup, Lumumba attempted to escape to Stanleyville to join his supporters who had established a new anti-Mobutu state called the Free Republic of the Congo.
+Lumumba was captured en route by state authorities under Joseph-Désiré Mobutu, sent to the State of Katanga and, with the help of Belgian mercenaries, tortured and executed by the separatist Katangan authorities of Moïse Tshombe.
+In 2002, Belgium formally apologised for its role in the execution, admitting "moral responsibility", and in 2022, they returned Lumumba’s tooth to his family.
+He is seen as a martyr for the pan-African movement.

 Early life and career

 Patrice Lumumba was born on 2 July 1925 as Isaïe Tasumbu Tawosa to Julienne Wamato Lomendja and her husband, François Tolenga Otetshima, a farmer, in Onalua, in the Katakokombe region of the Kasai province of the Belgian Congo.
-He was a member of the Tetela ethnic group and was born with the name Élias Okit'Asombo.
+He was a member of the Tetela ethnic group, where he was referred to with the name Élias Okit'Asombo.
 His original surname means "heir of the cursed" and is derived from the Tetela words okitá/okitɔ́ ('heir', 'successor') and asombó ('cursed or bewitched people who will die quickly').
 He had three brothers (Charles Lokolonga, Émile Kalema, and Louis Onema Pene Lumumba) and one half-brother (Jean Tolenga).
 Raised in a Catholic family, he was educated at a Protestant primary school, a Catholic missionary school, and finally the government post office training school, where he passed the one-year course with distinction.
-He was known for being a vocal, precocious young man, regularly pointing out the errors of his teachers in front of his peers, often to their chagrin.
+He was known for being a vocal, precocious young man, regularly pointing out the errors of his teachers in front of his peers.
 This outspoken nature would come to define his life and career.
 Lumumba spoke Tetela, French, Lingala, Swahili, and Tshiluba.